-SWOT Analysis Analytical Small Gro oup Work No Handout 60 minutes Quick Summa Quick Summary Content Activity Time (min) 1.
-Introduce the tool Presentat ion 5 2.
-Divide particip four small gro Division e xercise 5 3.
-List factors (str weaknesses, e Small gro up work 15 4.
-Report back fr groups om small Group presentation and quick feedback 30 5.
-Conclude the 5.
-Conclude the exercise Wrap-up 5 Total: 60
+SWOT Analysis

+Analytical Small Group Work No Handout Small Group Work No Handout 60 minutes

+Quick Summary

+Content Activity Time (min)

+1. Introduce the tool Presentat ion 5

+2. Divide particip four small gro Division e xercise 5

+3. List factors (str weaknesses, e Small gro up work 15

+4. Report back fr groups om small Group pro quick fee esentation and dback 30

+5. Conclude the exercise Wrap-up 5

+Total: 60

 Materials Needed When What For

 Pre-made SWOT Matrix (see endnote 1) Presentation Visual explanation

-4 blank sheets of paper Listing fastars
+4 blank sheets of paper Small group work Listing fostors

-4 markers Small group work Listing factors
+4 markers Listing factors

 Adhesive tape Wrap-up Post lists on the wall

-Before the Workshop Before the Session - Think of an example from your experience of how SWOT Analysis helped you in your work.
-Turn it into a short story of up to 2-3 minutes. - Count the number of participants and decide how you are going to divide them into small groups, using lineup, scatter, or some other division exercise (see below).
+Before the Workshop Before the Session Think of an example from your experience of how SWOT Analysis helped you in your work.
+Turn it into a short story of up to 2-3 minutes.
+Count the number of participants and decide how you are going to divide them into small groups, using lineup, scatter, or some other division exercise (see below).